 7. Keep in touch with your doctor

 Many retirement centers work actively to ensure that you can stay in close contact with your medical providers, providing transport and scheduling support.
-At this phase of your life, its critical to stay on top of preventative care and other treatment.
+At this phase of your life, it’s critical to stay on top of preventative care and other treatment.
 Your primary care physician, dentist, and other specialists will work together to keep your body healthy and thriving for years to come.

 Are you seeking an opening at a retirement center in the Vancouver, WA area?
 Learn how Knights of Pythias Active Retirement Center can help by calling